markdunning/github-slides/README.md

 # github-slides
-Slides for the workshop Friendly Guide to Github
+Slides for the workshop Friendly Introduction to Github